-After 16 years, the OSM WMS – osm-wms.de website and the underlying map service will be shut down at the end of March 2025.
-Back when the project went online…
+After 16 years, the OSM WMS – osm-wms.de website and the underlying map service will be shut down in March 2025.
+Back when the project went online in February 2009,…

 Free and open-source map data has become a keystone for research across diverse fields.
 The extensive coverage of OpenStreetMap (OSM) data allows scientists to conduct independent studies without relying on…